Thermality versus objectivity: can they peacefully coexist?: Introduction

 Furthermore, there is a distance-scale difference.
 Quantum Darwinism requires strong (classical) correlations between two or indeed many more systems, some of which will invariably be very distant from each other---for example, we can view galaxies billions of light years away.
 In contrast, thermalisation favours realistic settings that have no or rapidly decaying correlations between distant subsystems of the universe.

 In this paper, we investigate this apparent conflict between thermalisation and objectivity and consider whether or not these two can co-exist.
 To do this, we analyse the overlap between the set of states that are thermal versus the set of states that are objective---if there is no intersection, then there cannot exist any process that produces jointly thermal-objective states.
-We examine three different sets of thermal states where either: (1) there is system thermalisation, (2) local system and local environment thermalisation, or (3) global system-environment thermalisation.
-As greater parts of the system-environment become thermal, the overlap between objectivity and thermalisation reduces, often becoming non-existent for many system-environment Hamiltonians.
+We examine three different sets of thermal states where either: (1) there is system thermalisation, (2) local system and local environment thermalisation, or (3) global system--environment thermalisation.
+As greater parts of the system-environment become thermal, the overlap between objectivity and thermalisation reduces, often becoming non-existent for many system--environment Hamiltonians.
 We also find that large environments have better potential to support both thermality and objectivity simultaneously.

-This paper is organised as follows: in Sec. \ref{sec:Objective-states} we introduce the mathematical structure of objective states and in Sec. \ref{sec:Thermal-states} we introduce thermalised microcanonical states (for finite systems).
-Then, in Sec. \ref{sec:Thermal-system-objective-states} we consider the intersection between objective states versus states with a thermal system.
-In Sec. \ref{sec:Local-thermal-system-and} we consider states with a locally thermal system and a locally thermal environment.
-In Sec. \ref{sec:Global-thermal-system-environmen} we consider a globally thermal system-environment state.
-We discuss and conclude in Sec. \ref{sec:Conclusion}.
+This paper is organised as follows.
+In Section \ref{sec:Objective-states}, we introduce the mathematical structure of objective states, and in Section \ref{sec:Thermal-states}, we introduce thermalised microcanonical states (for finite systems).
+Then, in Section \ref{sec:Thermal-system-objective-states} we consider the intersection between objective states versus states with a thermal system.
+In Section \ref{sec:Local-thermal-system-and}, we consider states with a locally thermal system and a locally thermal environment.
+In Section \ref{sec:Global-thermal-system-environmen}, we consider a globally thermal system-environment state.
+We discuss and conclude in Section \ref{sec:Conclusion}.

-\section{Objective states}
+\section{Objective States}

 In our day-to-day experience, we typically perceive the classical world as being ``objective'': objects appear to exist regardless of whether we personally look at them, and the properties of these objects can be agreed upon by multiple observers.
-More formally, we can describe objective states as satisfying the following: \begin{defn} \textbf{Objectivity } \citep{Ollivier2004,Zurek2009,Horodecki2015}: A system state is \emph{objective} if it is (1) simultaneously accessible to many observers (2) who can all determine the state independently without perturbing it and (3) all arrive at the same result. \end{defn}
+More formally, we can describe objective states as satisfying the following: